roytang/blog/content/posts/2015/08/grand-prix-london-2015.md

 {{< /cardlist >}}

 I was really hoping to run into a lot of monored or UR Artifacts &#8211; basically the PT Origins metagame.
 Unfortunately the metagame had already reacted the week before.
-Here&'s how my day 1 shook out:
+Here's how my day 1 shook out:

 - R1 0-2 LOSS vs Abzan Control (mull to 6 and mull to 5)
 - R2 2-0 WIN vs RG Monsters (mull to 6 in game 1)